 Guide

-Integrated workforce thinking across systems: practical solutions to support integrated care systems (ICSs)
+Integrated workforce thinking: Practical solutions to support integrated care systems (ICSs)

 This guide has been written to support employers in integrated workforce thinking, in line with delivering the ICS strategy.

-Improved outcomes in population health and healthcare is one of the fundamental purposes of integrated care systems (ICSs).
+Improving outcomes in population health and healthcare is one of the fundamental purposes of integrated care systems (ICSs).
 To achieve this, partners from across both health and social care must come together to plan and develop a workforce that integrates and connects across all parts of the system to deliver personal, person-centred care to their local populations now and in the future.
-We understand that this is a new way of working for some in health and social care, so this guide builds on emerging lessons to support you to do this successfully across sectors and within multi-agency services.
+This guide builds on emerging lessons to support you to do this successfully across sectors and within multi-agency services.

 About this guide

-This guide provides tips and insight to help system leaders consider what is needed to plan for and achieve a successfully integrated workforce.
+This guide provides tips and insight to help system leaders and others who work in the system consider what is needed to plan for and achieve the one workforce vision.

-It is aimed at ICS workforce leads, chief people officers, directors of adult social services (DASS), chief executives, human resource (HR) directors, elected members including adult social care (ASC) portfolio holders and chairs of health and wellbeing boards, and those who are responsible for integrated workforce thinking across health and social care.
+It is aimed at ICS workforce leads, chief people officers, directors of adult social services (DASS), chief executives, human resource (HR) directors and managers, and elected members including adult social care (ASC) portfolio holders and chairs of health and wellbeing boards, and those who are responsible for integrated workforce thinking across health and social care.

-It has been produced in partnership with NHS Employers, Skills for Care (SFC), and the Partners in Care and Health, a partnership of the Local Government Association (LGA) and Association of Directors of Adult Social Services (ADASS).
+It has been produced in partnership with NHS Employers, Skills for Care (SfC), and Partners in Care and Health, which is a collaboration between the Local Government Association (LGA) and Association of Directors of Adult Social Services (ADASS).

 This guide will help you to: